-This course is the capstone requirement for students applying for completion of the Parenting Education and Early Childhood Home Visitor Certificate.
-Students attend a series of community based parenting education classes in their local community and interview a home visitor in a program that serves young children and their families.
-A final written paper reflecting on their interview and experience in the parenting education classes in relation to the certificate coursework completed, along with a professional development plan for themselves as parenting education facilitators and/or home visitors, will complete the Capstone requirements.
+\HDFS297 Parenting Education and Early Childhood Home Visitor Capstone in the parenting education classes in relation to the certificate coursework completed, along with a professional development plan for themselves as parenting education facilitators and/or home visitors, will complete the Capstone requirements.
 Prerequisite: Instructor consent.
 This course may be taken once for credit.